-The RCR believes that artificiaI intelligence (AI), machine learning (ML) and associated health technologies represent one of the most potentially fundamental changes in medical care since the inception of the NHS.
+The RCR believes that artificial intelligence (AI), machine learning (ML) and associated health technologies represent one of the most potentially fundamental changes in medical care since the inception of the NHS.
 We strongly welcome the introduction of appropriately regulated and governed uses of AI related technologies to augment clinical practice.
-Far from making the clinical radiologist and clinical oncologist of the future redundant, as some press has suggested, the use of AI will help standardise many aspects of clinical care, will optimise processes, and allow greater use of clinical data to inform best practice and outcomes.
+Far from making the clinical radiologist and clinical oncologist of the future redundant, as some press has suggested, the use of AI will help standardise many aspects of clinical care, will optimise processes and allow greater use of clinical data to inform best practice and outcomes.

 For these technologies to translate into patient benefit and clinician support as swiftly and smoothly as possible, we are urging all developers to synergise on the following core principles:

 - Work to common standards that facilitate universal applicability, including extant standards for clinical practice as set out by the RCR as well as other stakeholders including the National Institute for Health and Care Excellence (NICE)